-Selçuk is home to Ephesus Museum, the Basilica of St. John, and the Temple of Artemis.
+Selçuk today is home to Ephesus Museum, the ruins of Basilica of St. John, and the ruins of one of the 7 wonders of the ancient world, the Temple of Artemis.
 Likewise, as mentioned, it’s close to the Ephesus ruins, House of Virgin Mary, the coastal town of Kuşadası and the equally charming little village of Şirince.

-Find out more about some of the places you can visit within and a little outside the charming little town of Selçuk.
+Selçuk might not be for nightlife seekers, but I like it just the way it is – quiet, historic, traditional and hospitable.
+Read on to find out more about some of the places you can visit within and a little outside the little town of Selçuk.

 Isa Bey Mosque

-Isa Bey Mosque’s architecture was inspired by The Great Mosque or Umayyad Mosque of Damascus, and is uniquely asymmetrical.
+The patron of this mosque, Isa Bey, is known as a scientist and a patron of scientists.
+The architecture of Isa Bey Mosque was inspired by The Great Mosque or Umayyad Mosque of Damascus, and is uniquely asymmetrical.
 Columns and stones from the ruins of Ephesus City were incorporated in the structure.

 Isa Bey Mosque viewed from Basilica of St. John